Three weeks into production. Median latency 380ms. Error rate 0.3%. Token spend on budget. SLO review signed off. The team moved on.

 - ✓

-Sampled production evaluation (5–10% of traffic via LLM-as-judge) is the core technique for catching quality drift before users escalate it.
+Sampled LLM-as-judge on 5–10% of live traffic is the cheapest mechanism that catches quality drift before users escalate it.

 - ✓

-Prompt hash drift detection catches the most common cause of silent regressions: unannounced prompt template changes that alter model behavior.
+Prompt hash drift catches the most common silent regression: a template change that nobody announced and nothing logged.

 - ✓